-The Westpac-McDermott Miller consumer confidence index in New Zealand declined to 103.5 in the third quarter of 2018 from 108.6 in the previous period, hitting its lowest level since the second quarter 2012.
-The downturn was explained by a 5.8-point decrease to 100.8 in the Expected Conditions Index, while the Present Conditions Index fell 4.2 points to 107.5.
-Meantime, the Current Financial Situation (-2.5 points to -5.3) dropped further and the Expected Financial Situation (-6.3 points to -4.6) fell into contraction.
-Meantime, the 1-year economic outlook plunged 9.1 points to -7.9 and the 5-year economic dipped 2 points to 14.9.
-Consumer Confidence in New Zealand averaged 111.39 Index Points from 1988 until 2018, reaching an all time high of 130.90 Index Points in the second quarter of 1994 and a record low of 79.10 Index Points in the first quarter of 1991.
+The Westpac-McDermott Miller consumer confidence index in New Zealand fell to 103.5 in the second quarter of 2019 from 103.5 in the previous period.
+Households became increasingly worried about conditions in the global economy over the next five years (-3.5 points to 11.9); and the number of households who think now is a good time to purchase a major item has fallen to a two-year low (-5.5 points to 17.9).
+Meanwhile, households’ expectations regarding their financial situation improved slightly (+0.5 points to -4.6).
+Consumer Confidence in New Zealand averaged 111.16 Index Points from 1988 until 2019, reaching an all time high of 130.90 Index Points in the second quarter of 1994 and a record low of 79.10 Index Points in the first quarter of 1991.

 Consumer Confidence in New Zealand is expected to be 101.00 Index Points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 Looking forward, we estimate Consumer Confidence in New Zealand to stand at 105.00 in 12 months time.
 In the long-term, the New Zealand Consumer Confidence is projected to trend around 106.00 Index Points in 2020, according to our econometric models.